British Airways Helicopters

+In 1986, British Airways sold this helicopter division to Robert Maxwell, and it was renamed British International Helicopters.

 History

 Starting in 1947, British European Airways (BEA) had operated a Helicopter Experiment Unit.
 It initially operated a fleet of five helicopters sourced from the United States - three Sikorsky S-51s and two Bell 47s.

 The unit operated timetabled mail services in East Anglia during 1948 using their Westland-Sikorsky S51s.
 A scheduled passenger service was operated during 1950 between Cardiff (Pengam Moors), Wrexham and Liverpool (Speke), also utilising the S-51s.
-In June 1951, BEA introduced helicopter services between Northolt Aerodrome, Hay Mills Rotor Station in Birmingham, and London Heathrow, operated by a pair of S51s.
-These services were followed in 1954 by a passenger service between Southampton Eastleigh Airport, Heathrow and Northolt, using leased Bristol 171 helicopters.
-The 1955 passenger service was flown between Birmingham, Heathrow and Gatwick Airport, again with the Bristol 171s.
+In June 1951, BEA introduced helicopter services between Northolt Aerodrome, Hay Mills Rotor Station in Birmingham and London Heathrow, operated by a pair of S51s.
+These services were followed in 1954 by a passenger service between Southampton Eastleigh Airport, Heathrow and Northolt, operated by Westland Whirlwind helicopters.
+The 1955 passenger service was flown between Birmingham, Heathrow and Gatwick Airport, with leased Bristol 171s.

 A separate company was formed in 1964 as BEA Helicopters Limited and operated the first service between Penzance and the Scilly Islands on 1 May 1964 with a Sikorsky S-61.
-The airline later expanded into offshore oil support flights from July 1965.
-Operations from Aberdeen started in July 1967 and in 1971 from Sumburgh.
-With the change of name of the parent on 31 March 1974 the airline was renamed British Airways Helicopters.
-In 1981, the airline bought six Boeing Vertol BV-234 Chinooks for use on the offshore oil support flights.
+The airline expanded into offshore oil & gas support flights from July 1965, from an operating base at Beccles Airfield, in Suffolk.
+Operations from Aberdeen Airport started in July 1967 and in 1971 from Sumburgh Airport.

 The company was involved in setting up the Airlink high-frequency helicopter shuttle service between Gatwick and Heathrow airports in 1978.
 It was responsible for engineering and maintenance of the BAA-owned helicopter and for providing the flight crew.
 Cabin crew were from British Caledonian as was passenger handling at Gatwick.
 Heathrow handling was by British Airways.

+With the change of name of the parent on 31 March 1974 the airline was renamed British Airways Helicopters.
+In 1981, the airline bought six Boeing Vertol BV-234 Chinooks for use on the offshore oil support flights.

 In 1986, the airline was sold by British Airways to Robert Maxwell's Maxwell Aviation and renamed British International Helicopters.
 The successor company still operated the Penzance to Isles of Scilly route forty years after it was first scheduled, until it was cancelled in 2012.